Chapter 9. Getting started with FS-Cache

 FS-Cache also keeps track of general statistical information.
 This procedure shows how to get this information.

-To view the statistical information on FS-Cache, use the following command:
+To view the statistical information about FS-Cache, use the following command:

 # cat /proc/fs/fscache/stats

-FS-Cache statistics includes information on decision points and object counters.
+FS-Cache statistics includes information about decision points and object counters.
 For more information, see the following kernel document:

 9.6.
 FS-Cache references